ngrx/ngrx.github.io/store/introduction/core_concepts.md

 # Core Concepts
-Before we dive deeper into @ngrx/store, let's first take a high-level look at the core concepts.
+Let's first take a high-level look at the core concepts of @ngrx/store.
 Each application built around store will contain three main pieces, __reducers__, __actions__, and a __single application store__.
 Let’s take a moment to explore each of these concepts.

 ##### Store
 Like a traditional database represents the point of record for an application, your __store__ can be thought of as a client side _‘single source of truth’_, or database.
 By adhering to the <sup>1</sup> *store contract* when designing your application, a snapshot of store at any point will supply a complete representation of relevant application state.
 This becomes extremely powerful when it comes to reasoning about user interaction, debugging, and in the context of Angular 2, performance.